OIgaB/TODO-backend/README.md

 ## _Your personal task manager_

-TODO-backend is a backend system designed for a task manager.
+TODO-backend is a backend system designed for the [Task organized](https://todo-7dmhwmgkk-olgas-projects-e3cbefe9.vercel.app/).
 The project is built using Node.js, employing the Express.js framework to implement the API and Mongoose for convenient interaction with the MongoDB database.

 The backend facilitates CRUD (Create, Read, Update, Delete) operations for tasks.
 Each task comprises a title, description, priority, and execution status.